-We all know LED (light emitting diode) technology is currently changing the lighting industry.
-It’s helped companies and individuals save considerable amounts of money on their energy bill.
+LED (light emitting diode) technology is changing the lighting industry.
+LED lights help companies and individuals save considerable amounts of money on their energy bill.
 USA TODAY recently listed calculations that, over a 10-year period, a single LED bulb costs $17.25 to operate compared to an incandescent bulb which costs $78.80 over the same period.
 But when it comes to making your home or commercial space even more efficient, you don’t have to stop there.
-Pairing LED lights with other technologies can multiply the energy-saving benefits of your lighting system, allowing you to cut costs more than ever before.
+Pairing LED lights with other lighting technologies can multiply the energy-saving benefits of your lighting system, allowing you to significantly cut your energy costs.

-Motion sensor and timer technology have both been around for years.
-Since their inception, they’ve been used in many different applications for businesses, college campuses, and industrial complexes, helping these organizations and companies save money on lights that would usually be left on.
+Motion sensor and light timer technology have been around for years.
+Since their inception, they’ve been used in many different applications for businesses, college campuses, and industrial complexes.
+Timers and motion sensors these organizations and companies save money on lights that would usually be left on.
 Here we’ll go over the pros and cons of using these two different technologies in combination with your LED lights, helping you make a more informed decision about how to light your space.

-A lighting system that uses motion sensors allows for spaces and outdoor areas that are only lighted when they’re needed to be.
-There are many different types of motion sensors, allowing the technology to be used in many different ways to help lighting be more efficient, only illuminating areas when people are present and making it impossible for them to be left on in empty rooms.
+A lighting system that uses light motion sensors allows for spaces and outdoor areas that are only lit when they need to be.
+There are many different types of light motion sensors, allowing the technology to be used in many different ways to help lighting be more efficient, only illuminating areas when people are present and making it impossible for them to be left on in empty rooms.